 Despite their similarities, document management software systems and enterprise content management platforms also have several significant differences.

 Providing a similar structure to a filing cabinet—except in digital format and with stronger security and organization principles—DMS programs are useful to organizations because they simplify the entire process of document management.
-With DMS, you have easy digital control of the entire life cycle of every document in your library, from the creation stage to revisions and updates, all the way to document retention and ongoing file accessibility.
+With DMS, you have easy digital control of the entire lifecycle of every document in your library, from the creation stage to revisions and updates, all the way to document retention, ongoing file accessibility and sharing those documents with internal and external stakeholders.
 You can even automate certain business processes with document management systems, such as archiving or deletion of client documents after specific periods of time.

-An enterprise content management system, as mentioned previously, is a more advanced form of DMS technology.
-An ECM system is an advanced means of storing and managing an organization’s process documentation and other content.
-These systems can be used to do everything DMS can (digitizing documents, organizing files into an easily searchable filing system, etc.), but are more advanced and powerful.
+An ECM system is an advanced means of storing and managing an organization’s process documentation and other data.
+These systems can be used to do everything DMS can (digitizing data, organizing files into an easily searchable filing system, etc.), but with a stronger focus on the data, instead of each individual document.

-One of the major contrasts between DMS and ECM software is that while a DMS system is used mainly to organize “structured” Word or PDF documents, ECM can manage images, graphics, website content, emails, video and audio files, rich media assets, and more.
-In other words, ECM systems are a more comprehensive means of managing all of a company’s digital assets on a multimedia level.
+One of the major contrasts between DMS and ECM software is that while a DMS system is used mainly to organize “structured” Word or PDF documents, images, and more, ECM can manage the information within website content, emails, video and audio files, rich media assets, and more.
+In other words, ECM systems are a more comprehensive means of managing all of a company’s information on a multimedia level.

 Applications for DMS and ECM Programs